Now that you’ve spent all that valuable time, money and energy into courting your clients, the last thing you want to do is lose them.

 But if your communication is shallow, your retention of that client could still be at risk.

-A client believing that you don’t care about them is the number one reason why clients leave a company.
+Believing that you don’t care about them is by far the top reason clients leave companies.
 Check out this chart:

 With 68% of clients who think this way, clients who are dissatisfied with your service or clients that are lured in by a competitor, are the lesser of your worries.